isc-projects/kea/doc/guide/dhcp4-srv.rst

    In the event that both explicit values are specified and calculate-tee-times is true, the server will use the explicit values.
-   If you plan on having a mixture where some subnets or share-networks will use explicit values and some will use calculated values you must not define the explicit values at any level higher than where they will be used.
-Inheriting them from too high of a scope, such as global, will cause them to have values at every level underneath (shared-networks and subnets), effectively disabling calculated values.
+   Administrators with a setup where some subnets or share-networks will use explicit values and some will use calculated values must not define the explicit values at any level higher than where they will be used.
+Inheriting them from too high a scope, such as global, will cause them to have values at every level underneath (shared-networks and subnets), effectively disabling calculated values.